 Sample Training Diary from Team LDN Rider Francesca Cutts

-If you want to know what a weeks training in Calpe might look like, check out Francesca Cutts day by day training diary for an inside perspective on riding in the Costa Blanca.
+If you want to know what a week of training in Calpe might look like, check out Francesca Cutts day by day training diary for an inside perspective on riding in the Costa Blanca.

-- First climb of the day is the CV-70: Steep category 2 Climb, 3miles at 8% average gradient.
+- The first climb of the day is the CV-70: Steep category 2 Climb, 3miles at 8% average gradient.
 Smooth main-ish road, flat section 3/4's of the way up, good for a quick rest to then power up to the finish.